 - Free beer in some places, no catches… you actually get free beer!
 If you can’t find these places, the price of a beer can cost as little as 16p.

 - Free 15 day Visa for UK citizens.

-- Hoi An is the famous town to get your tailor made suites for a very good price… so you’re ready for that important interview ;)
+- Hoi An is the famous town to get your tailor made suites for a very good price… so you’re ready for that important all university interview ;)

 - Pollution levels are very high.